auto4opt/AutoOpt/README.md

 Setting up continuous integration (GitHub Actions/GitLab CI) is straightforward: install the package, run the test commands, and optionally publish the documentation.
 This addresses the reviewers’ concern about syntactically incorrect code snippets in PDFs.

 ---

-### 11. Documentation Guidelines

-- This README is the central source for the Python workflow while referencing the MATLAB/Octave directories.
-- Sphinx/ReadTheDocs builds can reference it to avoid diverging versions.
-- Code samples use ASCII quotes to ensure copy/paste reliability (reviewer #3’s request).
-- Any future PDF exports must be generated directly from the same Sphinx project to maintain consistency.

----

-### 12. Usage Checklist (responding to reviewer feedback)

-1. **Dependencies listed** – Sections 1 and 2 address toolboxes/packages.
-2. **Minimal example provided** – Section 4 provides ready-to-run scripts.
-3. **ASCII-safe documentation** – All code blocks use standard ASCII quotes.
-4. **Hyperparameter discussion** – Section 5 summarizes key parameters and their cost impact.
-5. **Train/test clarity** – Section 6 explains expectation over random instances and how to measure overfitting.
-6. **Complexity accounting** – Sections 5 and 8 describe how to log design-phase evaluations.
-7. **Improved reproducibility** – Section 7 documents seed handling.
-8. **Extensibility** – Section 9 offers guidance on adding additional CEC problems.
-9. **Testing instructions** – Section 10 gives commands for the test suite.

-With these elements, the Python documentation now directly addresses the concerns raised in the IJOC software-tool reviews.